qbicsoftware/data-model-lib/doc/examples.md

 }
 ```

+### Nanopore experiment object implementation example

+The Nanopore experiment object is currently implemented in the [core utils API](https://github.com/qbicsoftware/core-utils-lib/blob/master/src/main/groovy/life/qbic/utils/NanoporeParser.groovy).
+Usage examples can also be seen in the associated test class [OxfordNanoporeExperimentSpec](./src/test/groovy/life/qbic/datamodel/datasets/datastructure/OxfordNanoporeExperimentSpec.groovy)

-### Nf Core pipeline output
+## Nf Core pipeline output

-#### Create NfCore Experiment Object
+### Create NfCore experiment object

 In order to create an instance of type `NfCorePipelineResult`, you need to provide a map that provides content following the [Nfcore Pipeline Output Schema JSON](./src/main/resources/schemas/bioinformatics-analysis-result-set.schema.json).

-You can than use the data model API to create an `NfCorePipelineResult` with this static factory method:
+You can than use the [data model API](./src/main/groovy/life/qbic/datamodel/datasets/NfCorePipelineResult.groovy) to create an `NfCorePipelineResult` with this static factory method:

 ```groovy
 import life.qbic.datamodel.datasets.NfCorePipelineResult